Author Archives: Midori Tanaka

 Image via Cape Grace

 MonkeyBiz is a wonderful non-profit, income-generating project for women in South Africa that has brought the country’s beaded arts to an international market.
-These are true works of art, are hand-made, signed by the artist and each is one of kind.
+These true works of art are handmade, come with a card signed by the artist and are one-of-a-kind.
 They are absolutely stunning, charming, whimsical.
 Not only are artists able to sustain their families on the income generated from their work, but any profits are reinvested into local community services.
-Available in Toronto through Eat My Words.
+Available in Toronto through Eat My Words and Snob.

 Stitch the Stars via Designed Good